- Dog Misbehaving? Do This FIRST

 If you tell someone you're having trouble with your computer, the first thing someone will ask you is "have you tried turning it off and on again?"
 This solves so many problems that it's a good first step before trouble shooting any computer difficulties.

 Well, it's the same way with dogs.
 Any time you are struggling with your dog's behavior, we need to talk about the basic expectations we have to meet when we begin a relationship with a dog.

-I want to talk about what causes problem behaviour and, of course, what it takes to get the dog you dreamed of.
+I want to talk about the biggest cause of problem behaviour and, of course, how to get the dog you dreamed of.

 Even better, most "tricks" that we can teach our dogs to perform also tap into some of their favourite dog behaviours, like retrieving, chasing, and tugging.

 Your dog barks too much?
-Get him out to run and play more to burn off some of that nervous energy.
+Could be boredom.
+Could be anxiety.
+Could be over-excitement.
+Solution?
+Get them out to run and play more!

 Your dog jumps on people?
-Get him out to run and play and when he’s so exhausted that he can't possibly lift a paw, it's the perfect time to practice meeting people.
+Get them out to run and play and when they're so exhausted that they can't possibly lift a paw, it's the perfect time to practice meeting people.

-That's always the first step, whatever comes after, and at Wag the Dog, we will help you get there.
+That's always the first step, whatever comes after.